 I don't think the camera was justified at that location as it is not a casualty trouble spot.

 Although no longer a DfT requirement, all of our Red Route sites have been assessed against set criteria which have identified them as being some of the most dangerous roads in the county.
 Other enforcement locations are identified as request sites.
-See our enforcement sites here.
+See our enforcement sites.

 There is a mistake on the notice.

-The Notice of Intended Prosecution must specify the nature of the alleged offence and the time and place where it is alleged to have been committed.
+The NIP must specify the nature of the alleged offence and the time and place where it is alleged to have been committed.
 Errors in date, time, vehicle registration or speed, which are caused through clerical error, will not automatically render the notice invalid.
 Any errors should be brought to our attention immediately.

 The number of points on your licence does not affect your SAC eligibility.